Last updated on May 13th, 2020

 Our doctor recognised the signs and symptoms I described and immediately wrote a referral to Child and Adolescent Mental Health Services (CAMHS).
 There were delays due to administrative hiccups.
 We were given the surreal news that the waiting list was 12 months.
 I was frequently on the phone to the CAMHS receptionist to report on my daughter’s worsening condition.
 Our struggling health service works best for those who have the education and assertiveness to push, and within two and a half weeks, we were sitting in our first session with a CAMHS nurse.

-Your family doctor’s job – at least in the UK – is not so much to diagnose as to refer you to a specialist who is competent to make a diagnosis.
+A family doctor’s job is not to diagnose but to refer you to a specialist who is competent to make a diagnosis.
 There are hotly debated criteria to diagnose eating disorders.
-In most countries, diagnosis is informed by one or both of these main sources: the International Classification of Diseases (ICD) from the World Health Organisation (WHO), and the Diagnostic and Statistical Manual of Mental Disorder (DSM-5) published by the American Psychiatric Association (APA).
+In most countries, diagnosis is informed by one or both of these main sources: ICD from the World Health Organisation (WHO), and the more up to date DSM-5 from the American Psychiatric Association.

 The criteria for anorexia nervosa – both restricting anorexia and binge-purge anorexia – are: